insure logo

 USAA*$803$1,640$837104%

-If you lease or finance your car in Vermont, your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.
+If you lease or finance your vehicle in Vermont, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 Methodology